I am very hairy.

 I am lucky to exist in a time of laser hair removal.
 It minimized the hair on my legs by at least 75 percent, which is more than I ever wanted.
 The same results are true for my face, but I have to continue lasering it off till God knows when because my hair keeps growing back, unlike normal people.

-So, if you are an insanely hairy girl like me, chances are that something might be wrong with your hormones.
+So, if you are a very hairy girl like me, chances are that something might be wrong with your hormones.
 Early diagnosis and treatment will help keep your hormones in check, control these nasty symptoms, and most importantly, prevent you from having potential health problems in the future.